Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Methods

 \section{Methods}

-Data were accurately extracted from Figure 2B and 3C of the original publication \citep{Creer2010} using g3data software (\url{www.frantz.fi/software/g3data.php}).
+Data were accurately extracted from Figure 2B and 3C of the original publication \cite{Creer2010} using g3data software (\url{www.frantz.fi/software/g3data.php}).
 This reanalysis focuses mainly on the reversal data, since it had a significant relationship with neurogenesis.
-Analysis was conducted with R (version 2.12.2; \citep{Ihaka1996,R2011}).
+Analysis was conducted with R (version 2.12.2; \cite{Ihaka1996,R2011}).
 In order to confirm the accuracy of the data extraction, the same analysis as Creer et al., was performed.
-R$^2$ between neurogenesis and behavioural performance was determined to be 0.235, which compares favourably with the results in the original publication (R$^2$ = 0.236).
-The data (additional file 1) and R code (additional file 2) are provided so that the analysis itself is documented and reproducible.
+R$^2$ between neurogenesis and behavioural performance was determined to be 0.235, which compares favourably with the results reported in the original publication (R$^2$ = 0.236; percent error $<$ 0.5\%).
+The data and R code are provided in the supplementary material so that the analysis is documented and reproducible.

-In this simple experiment (only three variables) the relevant questions can be addressed with t-tests, linear regression, and an analysis of covariance (ANCOVA)---all standard techniques that will be familiar to many biologists.
-For the ANCOVA, performance on the pattern separation task was the response variable, neurogenesis was the continuous predictor, and treatment (exercise vs. control) was a categorical factor.
+Two methods were used in the reanalysis of the data.
+The first is from Baron and Kenny \cite{Baron1986}, which can be implemented with standard software, does not require advanced statistical knowledge, and is even discussed in introductory statistics textbooks \cite{Judd2009}.
+More recent developments and caveats of using this approach are discussed in references \cite{shrout2002,Mackinnon2002,MacKinnon2007,Geneletti2007,Kraemer2008,Mackinnon2009,Hayes2009,VanderWeele2009,Zhao2010}.
+In this simple experiment (only three variables with linear relationships) the relevant questions can be addressed with t-tests, linear regression, and an analysis of covariance (ANCOVA)---all standard techniques that will be familiar to many biologists.
+An ANCOVA model is characterised by a continuous response variable with a combination of continuous and categorical predictor variables.
+In this case, performance on the pattern separation task was the response variable, neurogenesis was the continuous predictor, and treatment (exercise vs. control) was the categorical factor.
 In the output of such an analysis, the effect of neurogenesis is adjusted for the effect of the treatment, and the effect of the treatment is adjusted for the effect of neurogenesis, and these results are conveniently the two predictions which differ between the models.
-Note that there was no significant neurogenesis $\times$ treatment interaction (F(1,16) = 0.17, p = 0.687), and thus the homogeneity of regression assumption was met.
+These tests are all just specific examples of a linear model, and all of the above tests can be conducted within a linear modelling framework, which is a more unified method for data analysis \cite{Cohen1968,Judd2009,Rodgers2010}.
+All of the results are reported as regression coefficients from linear models, but the R code in the supplementary material contains the equivalent results presented as t-tests, regression, and ANCOVA.
+The key relationships are described with the following equations, where $T$, $N$, and $B$ represent the variables Treatment, Neurogenesis and Behaviour, respectively.